mr-0v0/bebird_desktop/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.

-See [LICENSE](LICENSE) for details.
+You are free to:

+    Use, study, and modify the code
+    Distribute copies or modified versions under the same license

+However, any software derived from this project must also be open source under the GPLv3 terms.

+See the full license here: https://www.gnu.org/licenses/gpl-3.0.en.html